clement-destephen/clement-destephen.github.io/_posts/2022-09-01-harmonic-monochord.markdown

   <img src="/assets/images/monochord_8.png" />
 </p>

-There is one fine-tuning potentiometer per harmonic.
-They allow a slight detuning of each PWM wave, in order to accomodate for the string natural inharmonicity.
+This instrument is good to experience in a very practical manner the inharmonicity of a string.

+String inharmonicity means that the frequencies of a given harmonic would not match exactly the harmonic serie.
+For example, if the string is tuned precisely to 128 Hz, one would expect that the second harmonic would be at 2 * 128 = 256 Hz.
+Because of the way the string is built, and the physical properties of its materials, it would in real life be slightly off, by a few cents.

+Each harmonic has a dedicated potentiometer which are slightly detuning each PWM wave to match the actual harmonic frequencies.

-The process of tuning is interesting because you can clearly hear how far a given harmonic is from the perfect sequence, thanks to the forced resonance induced by the electromagnetic field beating against the natural string mode.
-The closer you get, the slower the beating becomes until you reach a "perfect" match and hear a sudden burst of energy in the sound.
+The process of tuning is interesting because one can clearly hear how far a given harmonic is from the perfect harmonic serie.
+Thanks to the forced resonance induced by the electromagnetic field beating against the natural string mode, the closer you get, the slower the beating becomes until a "perfect" match is reached and a sudden burst of energy can be heard in the sound.

-This instrument is good to measure the inharmonicity of a string, and also observe how the inharmonicity pattern is shifting for different tunings.
-I could not observe any obvious pattern, and I'm actually wondering if anyone has ever investigated this, please contact me if you know anything.
+Detuning the string, even by a few cents has a strong impact on the inharmonicity pattern, and I could not derive any obvious law that could predict this behavior.
+I could also observe that this pattern is changing in the first minutes after detuning the string, and stabilizes itself after a little while.
+Moreover, as one would expect from a wooden instrument, any change in the room's temperature and humidity has a noticeable effect on the inharmonicity, through the wood play and the slight detuning of the whole string.

-The system is calibrated to give a theoretical tuning resolution always below the cent.
+From the electronics perspective, the system is calibrated to give a theoretical tuning resolution always below the cent.
-In practice it's evolving along the frequencies due to the microcontroller limitations, mainly the internal prescalers used to divide down the main clock and the bit depth of the Timers used to generated the PWM signals.
+In practice it's evolving along frequencies due to the microcontroller's design.
+The interplay between the internal prescalers used to divide down the main clock and the Timers bit depth force the PWM frequency resolution to be unequal.

 In the current version, the detuning range goes from -5 to +5 cents.
-While experimenting, I observed that for certain strings of smaller diameter, and for some without extra-winding the inharmonicity tended to be more, sometimes up to +40cents.
-So by choosing the string carefully I can reduce the tuning range and increase the tuning precision.
+While experimenting, I observed that for certain strings of smaller diameter, as well as for some without extra-winding the inharmonicity tended to be more important, sometimes up to +40cents.
+So by choosing the string carefully I could reduce the tuning range and increase the tuning precision.

 The string itself can be tuned via two pegs, one for coarse and one for fine tuning.